 He was awarded a grant by the Literature Board of The Australia Council for 2009 and a chapbook, Chalk Dust: Poems from the Social Domain (Mark Time Books), appeared the same year.

-A full-length collection of his poems, In Defence of Hawaiian Shirts, was published by Interactive Press in 2010 and is available at: email@example.com.
+His first full-length collection of his poems, In Defence of Hawaiian Shirts, was published by Interactive Press in 2010 and is available at: firstname.lastname@example.org.

 In 2011 the title poem of Chalk Dust was recorded for an ABC Classics CD, Peter Cundall Reads War Poetry.